 These awards will take into account your course of study, past accomplishments, particular career and/or research directions, as well as financial need if your home institution, affiliated research center, department or supervisor cannot support your travel or registration costs.

-Awarded tuition waivers cover tuition costs and all administrative fees associated with attending the International Graduate Summer School.
+Awarded tuition waivers cover tuition costs and administrative fees associated with attending the International Graduate Summer School.

 Accommodations and Food